lizariasc/better-websites/README.md

 # Code Refactor

 # DESCRIPTION
-Horiseon, a marketing agency wanted a codebase that follows accessibility standards and the site was optimized for search engines.
+A codebase that follows accessibility standards and optimized for search engines.
-Refractor the code without changing the external behavior.
-I named the repository better-websites because that is what the company is about.
+Obtained by refractoring the code without changing the external behavior.
+Also, named the repository better-websites because that is what the marketing company is all about, looking for better SEO and social media strategies to increase bussiness visibility.

 # MOCK UP OF THE WEBSITE
 ![Mock up](./assets/images/01-html-css-git-homework-demo.png "Mock up")